 For grievances related to the MS/RDN Program accreditation standards, students should report to the MS/RDN Program Director.
-If the issue is not resolved, students are encouraged to consult with the TJU administrators using the grievance policy outlined above.
+If the issue is not resolved, students are encouraged to consult with the Jefferson administrators using the grievance policy referenced above.